- Disinfection Services

 - 2019 North FL Bed Bug Summit

-Mice like to be near humans so that they have a ready supply of food.
-This has earned them the term "commensal," which means 'to share one's table'.
-Once mice have entered a home or building and have located a supply of food, they may stay and build nesting sites in basements, attics, crawl spaces, and wall voids.
+Mice love to live near humans because of the ready supply of food our presence provides.
+Once mice enter a home or building and locate a supply of food, they may build nesting sites in basements, attics, crawl spaces, and voids in walls.

-Mice are dangerous for many different reasons.
-The first and probably most important reason is the dangerous diseases that they carry and transmit to people.
-They will spread their urine, feces, and any pathogens throughout your property as they travel throughout it searching for food.
-Their urine and feces can trigger allergy attacks in some people.
-Mice will also introduce other pests like fleas, mites, and ticks (and the diseases that they carry) into your home.
+A mouse is a dangerous, unwelcome houseguest because of the sheer number of diseases they can carry and transmit to people.
+They spread their urine, feces, and other pathogens throughout your home as they travel while searching for food.
+Mice can trigger allergy attacks in some people, and they may also introduce other pests such as fleas, mites, or ticks into your space.

-Removing mice can be difficult, but we are experts that can do all the work for you.
-This includes identifying their nesting areas and feeding places and then eliminating them from your property.
-Proper cleanup is also performed, too, ensuring that you and your family are safe from possible future problems.
+Trying to root out a mouse problem on your own?
+Choose a professional pest control program instead.
+Removing mice can be difficult, but our experts know exactly how to get the job done.
+We will identify their nesting areas and feeding places and eliminate them from your property.
+We’ll also clean up afterward, ensuring you and your family are safe from future invasions.